 They also had a maintenance cycle which was resource intensive which involved going through each folder, figuring out what files are there and what are the locations where they may need to compress the files.
 Just figuring out which were the files to compress was taking a lot of time.

-Acceldata Pulse Observability has reduced the time taken for identifying small files by making it dead simple.
+The Acceldata data observability platform has reduced the time taken for identifying small files by making it dead simple.
 So, from a maintenance cycle of 12 hours we have reduced it to under 15 minutes.

 Reduced maintenance cost - by at least 50%

-Easier and faster RCA - lesser tickets, quicker resolution
+Easier and faster RCA - fewer tickets, quicker resolution

 Another case was where the client wanted to send regular reports about their maintenance cycles.

 Managing small files in your data lake offers significant benefits from reduced cost to faster problem resolution and this cascades down to the rest of your business.
-To realize these benefits or if you would like to know more about optimizing your data lakes and explore how Acceldata can help, you can reach us HERE.
+Contact us to learn more about these benefits or if you would like to know more about optimizing your data lakes and explore how Acceldata can help.